 - Available General Fund Reserves

 - Gas Taxes

 - Construction Fund Fees

-- Utility
+- ▶ Utility

-- Capital
+- ▶ Capital

-- Parks
+- ▶ Parks

 - Storm Drain Basin Fees

 - Grant Funding

 - Other state and federal funding sources as they become available

 - The multi-year plan for capital improvements is updated annually.
 Future capital expenditures will be projected annually for a 5-year period based on changes in Council priorities or replacement of the infrastructure.

 - The annual Capital Improvement Plan is based on the multi-year Capital Improvement Program.

 - The Town coordinates the development of the Capital Improvement Plan with the development of the Operating Budget.

 - The Town identifies the estimated costs and potential funding sources for each capital project proposed prior to its submittal to the Town Council for approval.

 - Capital projects financed by issuing bonds are paid back within a period not to exceed the useful life of the project.

+- The Town Manager is authorized to implement the projects as approved in the adopted Capital Improvement Plan.
+Within a specific fund, the Town Manager may transfer appropriations between projects as needed to implement the adopted Capital Improvement Plan.